 1. Enable AMP

-A top stories carousel is presented in the Google Developers Guide as a Search Feature that requires the implementation of AMP.
-So you need to support AMP on your website either as native or paired mode.
+A top stories carousel is presented in the Google Developers Guide as a Search Feature that requires AMP implementation.
+So you need to support AMP on your website either as a native or paired mode.
 Unless you are starting to develop a new project from scratch you are going to use AMP in paired mode.
 This basically means that you are reusing the active theme’s templates to display AMP responses.
-With this configuration, AMP uses a separate URLs, whether the canonical URLs for your site will not have AMP.
-You can use the AMP Test Tool to make sure that your pages comply with Google Search requirements for AMP.
+With this configuration, AMP uses a separate URL, whether the canonical URLs for your site will not have AMP.
+You can use the AMP Test Tool to ensure that your pages comply with Google Search requirements for AMP.

 1a.
 Comply with AMP logo guidelines